 The PM&R Sports Medicine Fellowship provides exposure to a broad spectrum of the practice of musculoskeletal physiatry and prepares fellows for sports- and musculoskeletal-based practices in academic or private practice settings, including multidisciplinary groups.

-The Mayo Clinic PM&R Sports Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education.
+The Mayo Clinic PM&R Sports Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 The PM&R Sports Medicine Fellowship at Mayo Clinic's campus in Rochester was established in 1990.
 Typically, one trainee completes the fellowship each year.

 Our graduates have been successful at obtaining positions in both academic institutions and multispecialty groups, including Mayo Clinic, Rehabilitation Institute of Chicago, Kessler Institute for Rehabilitation, Hospital for Special Surgery, Johns Hopkins University, Cleveland Clinic, University of Michigan, University of Iowa, University of Washington, Seattle Swedish Hospital, University of Pittsburgh, and Ohio State University.